 Audio Preselection Descriptor (NGA services only)

-Audio preselections in NGA / AC-4 audio streams shall be signalled by the audio_preselection_descriptor as per ETSI EN 300 468, section 6.4.1.
+Audio preselections in NGA / AC-4 audio streams shall be signalled by the audio_preselection_descriptor (APD) as per ETSI EN 300 468, section 6.4.1.
 [13].
 The descriptor shall be placed in the descriptor loop for the audio element of the PMT using the DVB extension_descriptor and an extension tag value of 0x19.

 For each preselection, the audio_preselection_descriptor (APD) provides a language tag, some flags indicating the availability of accessibility features and an indication on the preferred reproduction layout in addition to an identifier for selection purposes towards the audio decoder.
 Optionally, preselections should be further differentiated by text labels carried in the message_descriptor (extension tag 0x08), if the beforementioned parameter does not provide a comprehensive differentiation.